PRESERVE: Prefetching Model Weights and KV-Cache in Distributed LLM Serving: Abstract

 \section{Abstract}

-Large language models (LLMs) are widely used across various applications, but their substantial computational requirements pose significant challenges, particularly in terms of HBM bandwidth bottlenecks and inter-device communication overhead.
-In this paper, we present PRESERVE, a novel prefetching framework designed to optimize LLM inference by overlapping memory reads for model weights and KV-cache with collective communication operations.
+Large language models (LLMs) are typically served from clusters of GPUs/NPUs that consist of large number of devices.
+Unfortunately, communication between these devices incurs significant overhead, increasing the inference latency and cost while limiting the scalability.
+Prior work addressed this issue by overlapping communication with compute, but has severe limitations due to the data dependencies between these operations.
+In this paper, we propose PRESERVE, a novel framework that prefetches model weights and KV-cache from off-chip HBM memory to the on-chip cache of AI accelerators during the communication operations, which offers various advantages and performance improvements compared to prior methods.

 Through extensive experiments conducted on commercial AI accelerators, we demonstrate up to 1.6× end-to-end speedup on state-of-the-art, open-source LLMs.
 Additionally, we perform a design space exploration that identifies the optimal hardware configuration for the proposed method, showing a further 1.25× improvement in performance per cost by selecting the optimal L2 cache size.
 Our results show that PRESERVE has the potential to mitigate the memory bottlenecks and communication overheads, offering a solution to improve the performance and scalability of the LLM inference systems.